ukdutkarsh67/orangeHRM/README.md

-# orangeHRM
+# OrangeHRM Testing Framework

+This testing framework is designed to test various functionalities of the OrangeHRM site.

 ## Prerequisites

-- Ensure that you have access to the OrangeHRM testing environment.
+- Ensure access to the OrangeHRM testing environment.
-- Make sure you have valid login credentials.
+- Valid login credentials are required for testing.

 ## Test Flow